1GitGud1/1GitGud1.github.io/README.md

 ## index.html
-a code file that's used to generate the home page of the website which contains layout, title and layout. it uses the default layout to auto generate the page with jerkyl.
+a code file that's used to generate the home page of the website which contains layout, title and content. it uses the default layout to auto generate the page with jerkyl.